WireGhost/SpamHarvester/README.md

 Note:
 While the script is designed to be beginner-friendly, users with little Python experience can still learn valuable concepts related to email manipulation, regular expressions, and CSV file handling.
 It provides a practical foundation for exploring and advancing more complex email analysis and cybersecurity projects.

 Feel free to modify and improve the script to suit your specific needs.
-I’m throwing out here for folks to make it better and improve upon it.
+I’m throwing it out here for folks to make it better and improve upon it.